 Unfortunately, this barrier also prevents life-saving drugs like chemotherapy drugs from getting to a brain tumour.
 As a result, there are limited options for patients and other treatments are needed to fight the cancer like radiation therapy and invasive surgeries.

 The Kids’ Cancer Project funds six research projects into finding better ways of treating childhood brain cancer.

-“We need to think smarter and develop better therapies that are more targeted against brain cancer” Dr Nick Gottardo – Head of Brain Tumour Research Program at Telethon Kids’ Institute WA.
+“We need to think smarter and develop better therapies that are more targeted against brain cancer,” said Dr Nick Gottardo the Head of Brain Tumour Research Program at Telethon Kids’ Institute WA.

-Gene Therapy Trial - This unique strategy has the potential to lead to a more effective treatment as it could allow higher doses of chemotherapya and a greater impact on their tumour without the harmful side effects on the bone marrow.
-To Learn More
+This unique strategy has the potential to lead to a more effective treatment as it could allow higher doses of chemotherapy and a greater impact on their tumour without the harmful side effects on the bone marrow.
+Learn more.

-Personalised Medicine ‘Zero Childhood Cancer’ - The Program, established by the Children’s Cancer Institute and Sydney Children’s Hospital, Randwick (part of The Sydney Children’s Hospitals Network), will involve the detailed laboratory analysis of each child's unique cancer cells, to help identify the drugs most likely to kill their specific cancer.
-To Learn More
+The program, established by the Children’s Cancer Institute and Sydney Children’s Hospital, Randwick (part of The Sydney Children’s Hospitals Network), will involve the detailed laboratory analysis of each child's unique cancer cells, to help identify the drugs most likely to kill their specific cancer.
+Learn more.